dogweather/forkful/content/en/elixir/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?
-Checking if a directory exists in Elixir is about verifying the presence of a directory at a specified path in the file system.
-Programmers do this to ensure they can safely read from, write to, or perform operations on the directory without encountering errors due to its absence.

 ## How to:
 Elixir's standard library offers a straightforward way to check for the existence of a directory through the `File` module.
 Here's how you can use it: